 Vertical foundation cracks are very common and can be seen in most households.
 They can occur due to concrete tension within the first few years of construction.
 They also form because of rains that create water pressure against the foundation.

 Fixing vertical foundation cracks is simple.
 Here’s what you should do:

 Diagonal cracks usually cause more concern than vertical cracks because they indicate differential settlement that can lead to serious structural issues in your home.
 When parts of your home settle more quickly than others, or sections of your home settle while other sections remain stable, it can cause uneven (or differential) settlement.
 If you have noticed diagonal cracks running about 30 to 75 degrees from vertical, it is important to get your foundation looked at.

-With a differential settlement, the foundation is moving in two different directions, causing both vertical and horizontal tension.
+With a differential settlement, the foundation moves in two different directions, causing both vertical and horizontal tension.
 This creates diagonal foundation cracks.
-Diagonal cracks can sometimes be hairline cracks, or widen at one end and become smaller at the other.
-Diagonal cracks often occur in some homes that are built on a hill, or homes with rapidly changing soil conditions due to excessive rain or drought.
+Diagonal cracks are sometimes hairline cracks.
+Diagonal cracks often occur in homes built on a hill, or homes with rapidly changing soil conditions due to excessive rain or drought.

-You can repair diagonal cracks the same way that you would repair vertical ones, but it takes more material to prevent future movement from occurring.
+You repair diagonal cracks the same way that you repair vertical ones.
+However, it takes more material to prevent future movement.
 Also, with diagonal foundation cracks, it is important to determine where the exact settlement is located so that measures can be taken to prevent settlement there in the future.

-There are several different types of horizontal foundation cracks, but unfortunately, they all indicate dangerous structural problems.
+There are several different types of horizontal foundation cracks.
+They all indicate dangerous structural problems.